hardisj/erinsaudiocorner/content/english/loudspeakers/Presonus_Eris_E3_5.md

-You may be trying to choose between these speakers and the PreSonus Eris E3.5 I have also reviewed.
+You may be trying to choose between these speakers and the [Mackie CR3-X I have also reviewed](https://www.erinsaudiocorner.com/loudspeakers/mackie_cr3x/).
 They each have their own issues.
 My suggestion as to which to buy boils down to this:
 * No matter what speaker you buy STUFF THE PORT.
 It doesn't help you get any lower.
 In fact, it only serves to provide a resonant bump ~ 100Hz and results in a steeper roll off.
 * If you don't plan to adjust tonal balance knobs on the PreSonus then get the Mackie.
 Easy choice.
 * I think it is a coin toss between the Mackie CR3-X and the *adjusted* PreSonus E3.5.
 Though, I'd probably leave toward the Mackie as it still has a more neutral response (especially with the port stuffed).